alexalexmaestro/v2ray-sspanel-rico_cracked/README.md

 # v2ray-sspanel-rico_cracked
-## For test and study instead of commerce, powered by @woaizyg
+## For test and study instead of commerce, powered by @zyg
+## Please indicate the source before reprinting the article, infringement will be corrected

 ### front
 - ws